Life is short and is full of challenges and stress, I look for the beauty of God around me to encourage my soul.

 So when I mentally “gaze upon the beauty of the LORD,” I see Jesus!

 Surely Jesus is the beauty of the LORD.
-Jesus exemplifies all that is delightful about God; all the grace of God; all the kindness of God; all the splendor and power of God – all His beauty.
+Jesus exemplifies all that is delightful about God; all the grace of God; all the kindness of God; all the splendor and power of God.

 Hebrews 1:3 expresses this thought of Jesus being the beauty of the LORD in slightly different terms.

-When I gaze upon the beauty of the LORD and see Jesus it renews my hope in this dark time.
+When I gaze upon the beauty of the LORD and see Jesus it renews my hope, especially in the dark times of life.
 Remembering the beauty of the heart and character of God brings a sense of peace and inner calm.

-I can become preoccupied with the fear of the pandemic; the hatred and pride in political controversy; and the grievous injustice of racism.
+I can become preoccupied with the ugly things of life like: the hatred and pride in political controversy; the abuse of children; the greed and competitiveness of mankind; the grievous injustice of racism, to mention a few.
 Focusing on the truths of the beauty of the LORD in Jesus produces faith and courage in me to move forward and not be enslaved by fear, depression and hatred.
 I can move forward with hope and faith to become a part of His beauty as I build into others and into my spirit.

 Take some time and reflect on the beauty of the Lord that you see in Jesus, let it refresh your heart, faith and way of living.